gianpaj/onova-mobileapp/README.md

 1. Archive a build

-This builds and uploads the source code to Sentry.io 🎉
+This builds and uploads the sourcemap files to Sentry.io 🎉

 ## Tools